Quantum-safe encryption

 Security is no longer simply a cost of doing business.
 Organisations that achieve quantum-safe status will demonstrate a measurably higher level of trust and resilience to their customers, partners, and regulators.

-As Sujith Surendranathan, Director of Database Security and Data Protection at Sun Life, has noted, every organisation has exposure to quantum threats, whether or not they use quantum computing themselves.
+“Every organisation has exposure to quantum threats, even if they do not themselves use quantum computing.
 The threat is universal.
-The response must be too.
+The response must be too.”

 Where should organisations start?